Accelerator-One-Days-Track-1/lab-intro-to-js/readme.md

 In this lesson, you will write about the code that you see in the `exercise.md` file.

+## Getting Started

+1. Fork and clone this repository
+1. Open up the repository in your code editor.
+1. Open up the [`exercise.md`](exercise.md) file.

 ## Exercise

-In the `exercise.md` file, you will see a series of code snippets.
+In the [`exercise.md`](exercise.md) file, you will see a series of code snippets.
 For each code snippet, write a short description of what the code does.

 ## Submission